creativecomposer/table-football-ui/README.md

 # The table football scores tracker

-A Single Page Application to store and display table football scores so the people who is the champion!
+A Single Page Application to store and display table football scores so the people know who is the champion!

+You can start a game, record goals, and view the player statistics.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).